sap-tutorials/sap-build-apps/tutorials/build-apps-trial/build-apps-trial.md

 ### Install SAP Build Apps

-1. Navigate back to your subaccount, and go to **Services and Instances**.
+1. Navigate back to your subaccount, and go to **Instances and Subscriptions**.

 2. Click **Create**.